gnzlbg/static_vector/README.md

 # stack_vector [![Travis build status][travis-shield]][travis] [![Coveralls.io code coverage][coveralls-shield]][coveralls] [![Docs][docs-shield]][docs]

-> A dynamically-resizable vector with stack storage (revision -1)
+> A dynamically-resizable vector with fixed capacity (revision -1)

+**Design issues**

+- broken `initializer_list` support.
+The current proposal has no initializer list constructor, but a variadic constructor that allows "initializer-list"-like usage and constexpr.
+Since this constructor is too gready, it is disabled for lists of < 2 elements...
+A decision has to be made here: either drop constexpr support and support initializer lists properly, or maybe don't support initializer lists at all.

+- interoperability between vectors of different capacity: to which extent is it worth it to support this.
+What exception-safety guarantees should be provided.

 # Introduction

-This paper proposes a dynamically resizable vector with internal storage (within the object itself) provisionally called `stack_vector<T, Capacity>`.
+This paper proposes a dynamically-resizable `vector` with fixed capacity and contiguous internal storage, that is, the elements are stored within the vector object itself.

 Its API is almost a 1:1 map of `std::vector<T, A>`s API.
-The exactly same API cannot be provided (e.g. because `stack_vector` lacks an `Allocator`).

-This utility solves a single performance problem that can result from using `std::vector`: too many memory allocations.
-The trade-off is that a bound on the maximum number of elements that the `stack_vector` can hold must be known at compile-time.
-For a wide range of applications this is the case (see sec.
-Motivation).

-In this paper the utility of a dynamically resizable vector with internal storage is addressed, the design space is explored, an implementation is provided, and an API is proposed in standard-wording style, but standard wording is not provided.
-Finally in the Appendix A standard library and language features that simplify/complicate the implementation of this type are mentioned.
+It is a sequence random-access container with contiguous storage, O(1) insertion and removal of elements at the end, and O(N) insertion and removal otherwise.
+Like `std::vector`, the elements are initialized on insertion and destroyed on removal.

+This container is useful when one would otherwise use a `std::vector`, but:

+- memory allocation is not desired _and_ the maximum capacity is bounded at compile-time,
+- static allocation of objects with complex lifetimes is required (TODO: find example?).

+This paper addresses the utility of this container, explores the design space, the existing trade-offs, and for a particular choice of trade-offs proposes an API with standard-like wording and provides an implementation thereof.

 # Motivation